ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 In some deployments, two devices DEV1 and DEV2 might wish to access each other's protected resources.
 This can clearly be achieved by means of two separate access tokens, each of which is used to enforce access control in one direction.
 That is:

 * A first access token is requested by and issued to DEV1, for accessing protected resources at DEV2.
-With respect to this access token, DEV1 is an ACE Client, while DEV2 is an ACE RS.
+With respect to this access token, DEV1 is an ACE client, while DEV2 is an ACE RS.

 * A second access token is requested by and issued to DEV2, for accessing protected resources at DEV1.
-With respect to this access token, DEV2 is an ACE Client, while DEV1 is an ACE RS.
+With respect to this access token, DEV2 is an ACE client, while DEV1 is an ACE RS.

-This section defines how to enforce such a bidirectional access control by means of a single access token, which is requested by and issued to a device DEV1 acting as ACE Client.
+This section defines how to enforce such a bidirectional access control by means of a single access token, which is requested by and issued to a device DEV1 acting as ACE client.
 In particular:

-* The access token expresses access rights according to which the requesting ACE Client DEV1 can access protected resources hosted at the ACE RS DEV2.
+* The access token expresses access rights according to which the requesting ACE client DEV1 can access protected resources hosted at the ACE RS DEV2.

   For this first direction of access control, the target DEV2 is specified by means of the "aud" parameter and the corresponding access token claim, while the access rights are specified by means of the "scope" parameter and the corresponding access token claim.

-  This is the original, primary direction of access control, where the ACE Client DEV1 that requests the access token wishes access rights to access protected resources at the ACE RS DEV2.
+  This is the original, primary direction of access control, where the ACE client DEV1 that requests the access token wishes access rights to access protected resources at the ACE RS DEV2.

-* The same access token additionally expresses access rights according to which the ACE RS DEV2 can access protected resources hosted at the ACE Client DEV1.
+* The same access token additionally expresses access rights according to which the ACE RS DEV2 can access protected resources hosted at the ACE client DEV1.

   For this second direction of access control, the target DEV1 is specified by means of the "rev_aud" parameter defined in {{sec-rev_aud}} and the corresponding access token claim defined in this section, while the access rights are specified by means of the "rev_scope" parameter defined in {{sec-rev_scope}} and the corresponding access token claim defined in this section.

-  This is the new, secondary direction of access control, where the ACE Client DEV1 that requests the access token also wishes access rights for the ACE RS DEV2 to access resources at DEV1.
+  This is the new, secondary direction of access control, where the ACE client DEV1 that requests the access token also wishes access rights for the ACE RS DEV2 to access resources at DEV1.

-  Clearly, this requires the ACE Client DEV1 to also act as CoAP server, and the ACE RS DEV2 to also act as CoAP client.
+  Clearly, this requires the ACE client DEV1 to also act as CoAP server, and the ACE RS DEV2 to also act as CoAP client.

 Like for the original case with a single access control direction, the access token is uploaded to the ACE RS DEV2, which processes the access token as per {{Section 5.10 of RFC9200}} and according to the transport profile of ACE used by DEV1 and DEV2.

-The protocol workflow is detailed in the following {{sec-bidirectional-access-control-one-as}} and {{sec-bidirectional-access-control-two-as}}, in case only one Authorization Server or two Authorization Servers are involved, respectively.
+The protocol workflow is detailed in the following {{sec-bidirectional-access-control-one-as}} and {{sec-bidirectional-access-control-two-as}}, in case only one authorization server or two authorization servers are involved, respectively.

 ## Scenario with One Authorization Server # {#sec-bidirectional-access-control-one-as}

-As shown in {{fig-bidirectional-one-as}}, this section considers a scenario with a single Authorization Server AS.
+As shown in {{fig-bidirectional-one-as}}, this section considers a scenario with a single authorization server AS.
 Both devices DEV1 and DEV2 are registered at AS, and each of them with permissions to access protected resources at the other device.
-In the following, DEV1 acts as ACE Client by requesting an access token from AS.
+In the following, DEV1 acts as ACE client by requesting an access token from AS.

 ~~~~~~~~~~~ aasvg
 - DEV1 is registered as:                       +----+